sjmcpherson/Front-End-Developer-Learnings/CSS.md

 <h3>Uncommon CSS Properties</h3>
+ - Box Sizing('box-sizing:border-box') - IE8+ forces the browser to render the box with the specific width & height, placing borders & padding inside of the box.
+Very helpful when working with 100% widths.
+Use the value 'content-box' to revert to the default setting.
- - position: sticky - a new way to position elements and is conceptually similar to position: fixed.
+ - position:sticky - a new way to position elements and is conceptually similar to position: fixed.
 The difference is that an element with position: sticky behaves like position: relative within its parent, until a given offset threshold is met in the viewport.
+Limited Support currently only Chrome Canary
- - 'counter-increment' (IE8+) Used to display a incremented value, set & reset via the 'counter-reset' property. http://codepen.io/sjmcpherso/pen/eILwf
+ - CSS Counter(counter-increment:value) - IE8+ Used to display a incremented value, set & reset via the 'counter-reset' property. http://codepen.io/sjmcpherso/pen/eILwf
 ```CSS
 h1 {counter-reset: section;}
 h2:before {counter-increment: section;content: counter(section) ". ";}
 ```
  - 'image-set' (Safari 6+ and Chrome 21+ ONLY) Used to display High Pixel Resolution background images "background-image: image-set(url("test.png") 1x, url("test-2x.png") 2x);"
  - 'background-clip', 'background-origin' and 'background-size' IE9+
- - '-flex' The new Flexible Box layout Module for fluid layouts - http://html5-demos.appspot.com/static/css/flexbox/index.html IE10+ includes '-order': for ordering structure elements '-justify-content': for aligning structure elements horizontally, 'align-items' for vertical alignment  and '-webkit-flex-direction': for positioning
+ - Flex Box Module('display:flex;') - IE10+ For fluid layouts - http://html5-demos.appspot.com/static/css/flexbox/index.html includes '-order': for ordering structure elements '-justify-content': for aligning structure elements horizontally, 'align-items' for vertical alignment  and '-webkit-flex-direction': for positioning
- - '-column-count' Multi-column Wrapping Text layouts with "div{-column-count: 3;}" IE10+
+ - Multicolumn Module('column-count:value') - IE10+ Multi-column Wrapping Text layouts with "div{column-count: 3;column-width:30px;column-gap:5px;column-rule:solid 1px #ccc;}" IE10+
- - '-calc' Dynamic css calculations "div{width: +calc(100% - 4em);}"
+ - Calculations('property:calc()') - IE9+,Safari 6+ Dynamic css calculations "width:calc(100% - 4em);"
- - Box Sizing - 'box-sizing:border-box' (IE8+) forces the browser to render the box with the specific width & height, placing borders & padding inside of the box.
-Very helpful when working with 100% widths.
-Use the value 'content-box' to revert to the default setting.
- - CSS Regions - A specification that enables rich, magazine-like text column layouts that can resize based on the browser width although not perceived by most to be part of Responsive Web Design.
+ - CSS Regions Module - A specification that enables rich, magazine-like text column layouts that can resize based on the browser width although not perceived by most to be part of Responsive Web Design.
 IE10+ & Safari 6.1+ ONLY, Google has advised that it will not be adding support to Chrome in the forseable future due to performance.
 Article on the Limitations of CSS Regions http://alistapart.com/blog/post/css-regions-considered-harmful Article on Google dumping CSS Regions http://arstechnica.com/information-technology/2014/01/google-plans-to-dump-adobe-css-tech-to-make-blink-fast-not-rich/
- - Pointer Events - 'pointer-events:none' Disables mouse/touch events (hover, click, drag) including JS event listeners on an element.
+ - Pointer Events('pointer-events:none') - Disables mouse/touch events (hover, click, drag) including JS event listeners on an element.
 E.g Disable a semitransparent element with a higher Z-index so the element below is clicked.
 SVG IE9+, HTML Elements IE11+

 <h4>Opacity</h4>